 III.
 Hiring a dependable local real estate professional

 One way to take a great deal of stress off your shoulders is to find the right real estate agent to work with.
-A knowledgeable, savvy, and dedicated agent will sit down with you and listen to your requirements, interests, and preferences.
+A knowledgeable, savvy, and a dedicated agent will sit down with you and listen to your requirements, interests, and preferences.
 That conversation will anchor a home search that is tailor-fit for you.

 In a high-profile market like Greater LA, a well-connected agent like yours truly can also give you an advantage through access to exclusive, off-market listings shared through our professional networks.